 - 3.1 The policies in the Local Plan will be delivered through a wide variety of methods over the plan period.
 Each policy helps to deliver the aims and objectives of the Plan; in some instances this will be the delivery of a specific scheme or quantum of development but in other instances there will be no definitive target and the objective will be 'softer' or less specific (ie. qualitative).
-It is important that the progress towards achieving these objectives is assessed as often as is practicable. - 3.2 The Framework to follow identifies the mechanisms for implementation and delivery of each policy.
-Often this will be through the Development Management planning application process but it will normally be accompanied by a range of other means, both directly and indirectly related to the planning system.
-Examples of the key partners and organisations which will be responsible for delivery are also given in order to identify who will be responsible for delivering the objectives.
-However, it must be acknowledged that this is a representative list of partners and cannot be completely exhaustive. - 3.3 Ultimately, while the City Council sets the objectives, policies and strategy, it cannot implement the Local Plan in isolation.
+It is important that the progress towards achieving these objectives is assessed as often as is practicable. - 3.2 In many cases the implementation policies will be through the Development Management planning application process but it will normally be accompanied by a range of other means, both directly and indirectly related to the planning system.
+Appendix A sets out how each policy will be implemented. - 3.3 Ultimately, while the City Council sets the objectives, policies and strategy, it cannot implement the CSDP in isolation.
 It is important to remember that there is a strong relationship and synergy with other plans, strategies and objectives relating to Sunderland, but also the wider geographies across Tyne & Wear, the seven local authorities covered by the North East Combined Authorities (NECA) and the wider North East region.
-A wide range of partners across the public, private and voluntary sectors will help, and in some cases will lead on, the delivery of policies. - 3.4 It is recognised that, in order to deliver the proposed growth in the City in a sustainable manner, it will be essential to have the necessary funding, particularly relating to the provision of infrastructure.
-This is reflected in the importance attached to the Infrastructure Delivery Plan (IDP) which accompanies the Local Plan.
-The delivery of policies and proposals can be dependent on securing additional funding and investment, which is sometimes not identified at the present time, but the Local Plan positively sets the spatial planning policy context to enable delivery. - 3.5 Although in some instances the approach taken to delivery of policies and proposals and, indeed, the organisations responsible for this implementation might change over the plan period, it is still vital to identify them at this initial stage through the Implementation & Monitoring Framework.
-However, along with the indicators themselves, it is vital that the implementation aspect of this Framework continues to evolve over the coming years, in order to reflect new and revised circumstances and to effectively respond to change.
+A wide range of partners across the public, private and voluntary sectors will help, and in some cases will lead on the delivery of policies. - 3.4 It is recognised that, in order to deliver the proposed growth in the City in a sustainable manner, it will be essential to have the necessary funding, particularly relating to the provision of infrastructure.
+This is reflected in the importance attached to the Infrastructure Delivery Plan (IDP) which accompanies the CSDP.
+The delivery of policies and proposals can be dependent on securing additional funding and investment, which is sometimes not identified at the present time, but the CSDP positively sets the spatial planning policy context to enable delivery. - 3.5 In some instances the approach taken to delivery of policies and proposals and, indeed, the organisations responsible for this implementation might change over the plan period.
+Along with the indicators themselves, it is vital that the implementation aspect of this Framework continues to evolve over the coming years, in order to reflect new and revised circumstances and to effectively respond to change.